Prosus Updates Share Repurchase Programme - TipRanks.com

 More about Prosus

 Prosus is a global technology company focused on unlocking an AI-first world for its 2 billion customers.
 It invests in over 100 companies worldwide, building local ecommerce champions in growth markets.
-Prosus holds leading positions in food delivery, classifieds, and fintech, creating a unique technology ecosystem that drives innovation and growth.
-Through Prosus Ventures, the company invests in new technology growth opportunities across various sectors, including AI, social and ecommerce platforms, fintech, B2B software, logistics, health, blockchain, and agriculture.
+Prosus holds leading positions in Food Delivery, Classifieds, and Fintech, and fosters a unique technology ecosystem through its Prosus Ventures team, which invests in AI, social and ecommerce platforms, fintech, B2B software, logistics, health, blockchain, agriculture, and more.

-For detailed information about PRX stock, go to TipRanks’ Stock Analysis page.
+For an in-depth examination of PRX stock, go to TipRanks’ Overview page.